simsimsami/library-website/task list/task.md

 -- able to view contributors and their roles in books

+- Post routes
+- - Books [X]

 ## What to do next

 - make a route for specific entries : eg, click on 1 contributor, and get a list of books and what roles they are in

 - post request
-- - books

-Books needs
-- book_title
-- book_release_date
-- publisher id
-- isbn

-- - for subjects
+- - for subjects [x]
-- - for contributor roles
+- - for contributor roles [x]
-- - publishers
+- - publishers [x]

+- Need to be able to assign subjects to books
+- - Need to be able to assign multiple contributors to books

 - delete request
 - - contributors